 Some were annotated, with Amerine often giving the wine a letter grade, or specifying when, where and with whom the bottle might have been drunk.
 His handwritten notations appear alongside many of the labels on this site.

 The goal of Label This was to make these labels, and this history, searchable and accessible to wine lovers everywhere.

-The wine labels collected by famed professor Maynard Amerine, UC Davis have shone a light on how his travels and exhaustive pursuit of the craft of winemaking influenced generations of winemakers around the world.
+The wine labels collected by famed UC Davis Professor Maynard Amerine shine a light on how his travels and exhaustive pursuit of the craft of winemaking influenced generations of winemakers around the world.

 How Did the Project Work?

 Label This was primarily developed with the open software Scribe API.
 Administration of the transcriptions was managed in an internal database.

 Mark Area Labels

 Before contributors could transcribe the labels, we needed to know which sections needed transcription.
 Our users marked up the labels by drawing boxes around each area of interest on the label, and identified the regions as images or text.
 Tasks were performed multiple times by different individuals to improve the accuracy of the results.

 Once all the areas of interest on a label were marked, users used a separate tool to transcribe the text on the label.
 For artfully executed label text, humans are often superior to machines in this task.

 Alternatively, users could describe any image that appeared on the labels.
 Again, humans can understand the context of an image on a label in ways that machines cannot.